Shopify/shopify_app/README.md

+# Shopify App

-# Shopify application generator for Rails 3.2 and Rails 4.0
+Shopify application generator for Rails 3.1 and Rails 4.0

 ## Description

-This gem makes it easy to get a Rails 3.2 or Rails 4.0 app up and running with the Shopify API.
+This gem makes it easy to get a Rails 3.1 or Rails 4.0 app up and running with the Shopify API.

 The generator creates a basic SessionsController for authenticating with your shop and a HomeController which displays basic information about your products, orders and articles.